In order to establish a radio station for the use of radio, a license must be obtained from the Minister for Internal Affairs and Communications.

-Small-scale facilities such as MCA radio Land Mobile Comminications, convenience radio stations, personal radio, and amateur radio, that have obtained the Technical Regulations Conformity Certification are not required to go through the pre-permit and inspection process.
+Small-scale facilities such as MCA radio Land Mobile Comminications, convenience radio stations, and amateur radio, that have obtained the Technical Regulations Conformity Certification are not required to go through the pre-permit and inspection process.
 A licence will be issued if an examination determines conformity to regulations.

 Licenses will be issued to applicants who have passed inspections or found eligible for simplified licensing procedures.

 N.B.
 Licenses have valid terms.